ravendesignsystem/rds/README.md

 4. Squash and merge your feature branch into the develop branch.
 5. Delete the feature branch.
 6. Merge the `develop` branch into `master`.

+## Stop Sculpin Server

+In order to fully stop the watch task and sculpin server, you need to do more than stop webpack.
+Once that is stopped, to the following:

+* `sudo lsof -i tcp:8000` - get the PID of the sculpin task and make note of it
+* `kill -9 PID` - replace PID with the number from the step above
 ## Releases

 To create and deploy a new release, follow the steps outlined in the [Release Doc](https://github.com/ravendesignsystem/rds/blob/master/RELEASE.md).